nicoduj/homebridge-harmony/README.md

 - `mainActivity` set the mainactivity of the TV mode
 - `playPauseBehavior` play/pause behavior in TV mode : if set to true, will send pause if played was set and vice-verca.
 Be aware that both commands must be available, and that it might be out of sync in case of external events (defaults : false - always send play command)
 - `publishGeneralMuteSwitch` publish a mute switch, stateless, that will send a mute command to current activity.
+- `publishGeneralVolumeSlider` publish a volume slider, stateless, that will send a volume commands to current activity.
+Approximativley, it will send an Up / Down Volume command each 5%.
+It can be combined with `numberOfCommandsSentForVolumeControl` option to multiply the number of up / down commands sent.
 - `remoteOverrideCommandsList` option to ovverride default commands mapping in TV Platform Mode.
 See below for format.
 - `activitiesToPublishAsInputForTVMode` array of Activities you want to expose as inputs (all by default)
 - `numberOfCommandsSentForVolumeControl` option to set the nnumber of commands to send for each volum (up or down) press.
 Defaults to 1